manishkharthik/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1.1 Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1.2 Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

-   1. Resize the window to an optimum size.
+   2.1 Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2.2 Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person

-1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+3. Shutdown using the UI

+   3.1 Click the X button in the top right corner of the window.<br>
+       Expected: The window closes.

+4. Shutdown using the exit command

+   4.1 Type exit in the command box and press Enter.<br>
+       Expected: The window closes.

+### Adding a student

+1. **Adding a valid student**

+   1.1 Prerequisites: TutorTrack is open.

+   1.2 Test case:
+      ```
+      add n/John Tan c/3B s/Math s/Science ec/91234567 ps/Paid as/Completed
+      ```
+      Expected: “New student added: John Tan” message shown.
+Student appears in list with specified details.

+2. **Adding a duplicate student**

+   2.1 Prerequisites: John Tan already exists in list.

+   2.2 Test case:
+      ```
+      add n/john tan c/3B s/Math s/Science ec/91234567 ps/Paid as/Completed
+      ```
+      Expected: Command fails with alert message
+      “Duplicate student detected!
+A student with the same name already exists in the current list.”
+      No new student added.

+3. **Invalid field inputs**

+   3.1 Test case:
+      ```
+      add n/ c/3B s/Math ec/91234567
+      ```
+      Expected: Error message “Name cannot be empty.”

+   3.2 Test case:
+      ```
+      add n/John Tan c/ s/Math ec/91234567
+      ```
+      Expected: Error message “Class cannot be empty.”

+   3.3 Test case:
+      ```
+      add n/John Tan c/3B s/ ec/91234567
+      ```
+      Expected: Error message “Subject names should not be empty and must be alphanumeric.”

+   3.4 Test case:
+      ```
+      add n/John Tan c/3B s/Math ec/123
+      ```
+      Expected: Error message “Emergency contact must be exactly 8 digits.”

+### Listing students

+1. **Listing all students**

+   1.1 Prerequisites: At least one student exists.

+   1.2 Test case:
+      ```
+      list
+      ```
+      Expected: All students displayed.
+Message “Listed all students.”

+2. **Empty student list**

+   2.1 Prerequisites: All students deleted beforehand.

+   2.2 Test case:
+      ```
+      list
+      ```
+      Expected: “No students found.”

+### Deleting a student

+1. **Deleting a student while all students are being shown**

+   1.1 Prerequisites: List all students using `list`.
+Ensure multiple students are displayed.

+   1.2 Test case:
+      ```
+      delete 1
+      ```
+      Expected: First student is deleted from the list.
+Details shown in result display.

+   1.3 Test case:
+      ```
+      delete 0
+      ```
+      Expected: Invalid index.
+No student deleted.
+Error message shown.

+   1.4 Other incorrect delete commands to try: `delete`, `delete x`, … (where x is larger than list size)<br>
+      Expected: Similar error messages as above.

+### Marking attendance

+1. **Valid attendance marking**

+   1.1 Prerequisites: A student “John Tan” with subject “Math” and lesson “L1” exists.

+   1.2 Test case:
+      ```
+      markattendance n/John Tan s/Math l/L1 st/Present
+      ```
+      Expected: Attendance for “Math – L1” marked as PRESENT.
+      Message: “Marked attendance for John Tan for Math L1 → PRESENT.”

+2. **Invalid attendance status**

+   2.1 Test case:
+      ```
+      markattendance n/John Tan s/Math l/L1 st/Maybe
+      ```
+      Expected: Error message “Invalid status.
+Use PRESENT, ABSENT, LATE, or EXCUSED.”

+3. **Student not found**

+   3.1 Test case:
+      ```
+      markattendance n/Ghost s/Math l/L1 st/Present
+      ```
+      Expected: Error message “Student not found.”

+4. **Subject not enrolled**

+   4.1 Test case:
+      ```
+      markattendance n/John Tan s/History l/L1 st/Present
+      ```
+      Expected: Error message “Student John Tan is not enrolled in subject ‘History’.”

+### Listing attendance

+1. **Listing attendance for a student**

+   1.1 Prerequisites: John Tan has attendance records for Math.

+   1.2 Test case:
+      ```
+      listattendance n/John Tan s/Math
+      ```
+      Expected:
+      ```
+      Attendance for John Tan (Math):
+      L1 PRESENT
+      L2 ABSENT
+      ```

+2. **No records for subject**

+   2.2 Test case:
+      ```
+      listattendance n/John Tan s/History
+      ```
+      Expected: Error message “No attendance records for History.”

+3. **Student not found**

+   3.1 Test case:
+      ```
+      listattendance n/Ghost s/Math
+      ```
+      Expected: Error message “Student not found.”

 ### Saving data

+1. **Data persistence across sessions**

+   1.1 Prerequisites: Add one or more students.

+   1.2 Test case: Run `exit`, then reopen TutorTrack.<br>
+      Expected: The newly added students appear.
+Data file updated in `/data/addressbook.json`.

+2. **Handling corrupted data files**

+   2.1 Prerequisites: Manually open `/data/addressbook.json` and delete part of its content.

+   2.2 Test case: Reopen TutorTrack.<br>
+      Expected: Warning message “Data file corrupted.
+Starting with an empty address book.”
+      App continues running with empty data.

+### Help command

+1. **Opening the help window**

+   1.1 Test case:
+      ```
+      help
+      ```
+      Expected: Help window opens with a link to the User Guide.
+      Result display shows “Opened help window.”

+2. **Invalid help command**

+   2.1 Test case:
+      ```
+      help now
+      ```
+      Expected: Error message “No extra parameters allowed!
+Use ‘help’ only.”

+### Exit command

+1. **Exiting the application**

+   1.1 Test case:
+      ```
+      exit
+      ```
+      Expected: Message “Exiting Tutor Track as requested…”
+      App saves data and closes gracefully.

+2. **Invalid exit command**

+   2.1 Test case:
+      ```
+      exit now
+      ```
+      Expected: Error message “No extra parameters allowed!
+Use ‘exit’ only.”
+      App remains open.

+### Saving data

+1. Saving data

+   1.1 Add a new student using the add command.

+   1.2 Close the app.

+   1.3 Launch the app again.
+   Expected: The new employee should still be present.

+2. Dealing with missing data file

+   2.1 Navigate to the folder containing the jar file.
+The data file should be in data/tutortrack.json.

+   2.2 Delete tutortrack.json.

+   2.3 Launch the app by double-clicking the jar file.
+   Expected: The app should create a new tutortrack.json file with sample data in the data folder.

-1. Dealing with missing/corrupted data files
+3. Dealing with corrupted data file

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   3.1 Navigate to the folder containing the jar file.
+The data file should be in data/tutortrack.json.

+   3.2 Open tutortrack.json in a text editor.

+   3.3 Corrupt the file by deleting some characters.

+   3.4 Launch the app by double-clicking the jar file.
+   Expected: The app should detect the corrupted file and show an error message in the console.
+The app should create a new hour.json file with an empty employee book in the data folder.